mrjex/Clinic-Service/README.md

 ### Code flow

 Purpose: Provide high-level overview of the code flow - Not all details (classes / folders) are included

+**NOTE:** Only the most significant classes and methods to the codeflow is included in the diagram

 #### Code flow: Folders